Opraks/Yumugo-Nfts/README.md

 <img src="https://github.com/Opraks/Yumugo-Nfts/blob/main/Yumugos%20Banner.png?raw=true" alt="Örnek Resim"/>

 <h1><img src="https://github.com/Opraks/Yumugo-Nfts/blob/main/What%20Icon.png?raw=true" alt="Örnek Resim"/> What Is Yumugo Nft's ?</h1>
 - Yumugo is a friend egg.
 He is always a cheerful and sweet friend.
 During its creation, the focus was on what an egg could do.
+It was designed with Pixel Art techniques, 4096x4096px in PNG size.

 <h1><img src="https://github.com/Opraks/Yumugo-Nfts/blob/main/Starts%20Icon.png?raw=true" alt="Örnek Resim"/> How Did It Start ?</h1>